linode/apl-docs/docs/apps/tekton.md

 ## About

-Tekton is used in APL for the Builds self-service.
-When a Build is created, APL generates the Tekton Pipeline and Pipelinerun resources.
+Tekton is used for the Builds self-service feature.
+When a Build is created, the Tekton Pipeline and Pipelinerun resources are created automatically.
 There are 2 pipeline types:

 - `Docker` for building images based on a Dockerfile

 - `Buildpacks` for building images using buildpacks

-When Tekton is activated, APL will add 4 Tekton tasks to the team's namespace:
+When Tekton is activated, 4 Tekton tasks will be added to the Team's namespace:

 1. [`buildpacks`](https://github.com/tektoncd/catalog/tree/main/task/buildpacks/0.6)